 Carambola Iced Tea Cooler Recipe

-- 3 large fresh carambola (star fruit), trimmed and seeded (about 3 cups of sliced carambola)
+- 3 large fresh carambola fruits star fruit, trimmed and seeded (about 3 cups of sliced carambola)

 - Bring the three cups of water to a boil in a medium pot.
 Drop the black tea bags into the boiling water and boil for 2 minutes.